crisbodnar/dgm/README.md

 For example, the command `./run.sh 0 PROTEINS mpr 0` will perform 10-fold cross-validation for our proposed MPR pooling model on GPU 0 for the Proteins dataset.

+## Contributing

+We are committed to making DGM a complete graph visualisation library based on Mapper.
+We will soon make our roadmap publicly available and keep adding features to it.
+If you want to contribute, please contact us.
+Our email addresses can be found in the paper.

 ## Citation
 Please cite us if you use DGM and/or MPR in your work: